 Order Line 0330 123 4123

-From the difference between flooring materials, to the best type of flooring for each room of your home, here are our expert answers to your FAQs on flooring.
+From the difference between materials to the best type of flooring for each room of your home, here are our expert answers to your frequently asked questions.

-Laminate flooring is made up of high-density fibreboard compressed under intense pressure.
-It is made from from four layers.
-On top is the transparent wear layer that protects the pattern layer beneath, decorated with the photographic texture of wood or stone.
-Then the substrate layer of high-density fibreboard, finally protected from moisture and warping by the backing layer.
+Laminate flooring is made from four layers compressed under intense pressure.
+A top transparent wear layer protects the pattern layer beneath, which features the photographic texture of wood or stone.
+Then, a substrate layer of high-density fibreboard and a backing layer to protect from moisture and warping.

-When it comes to wood, you have two choices - engineered wood and solid wood.
-Engineered wood is made up by multiple layers of wood topped with a hardwood veneer.
-Solid wood is just that; made from a single piece of wood shaped into planks.
-The beauty of solid wood is that it will last a lifetime; however, it is the most expensive option.
+There are two types of wood flooring – engineered wood and solid wood.
+Engineered wood is multiple layers of wood topped with a hardwood veneer.
+Solid wood is just that, made from a single piece of wood shaped into planks.
+The beauty of solid wood is that it will last a lifetime with the right care and maintenance.

-Our laminate and luxury vinyl ranges have two different locking systems; Twin Clic or Rapidfit.
-Both are easy to install, however, Rapidfit takes less time and is easier if you are working on your own.
-Have a look at our how to videos, which explain how to fit both locking systems.
+Our laminate and luxury vinyl ranges have two different locking systems: Twin Clic or Rapid Fit.
+Both are easy to install but Rapid Fit takes less time and is easier if you’re working on your own.

 To clean your flooring, just vacuum or sweep as you would any other floor.
 If you need to clean any stubborn dirt, use a damp (not wet) cloth or mop as excessive water can damage the floor.
-If you spill any liquid on your floor, clean this up straight away with an absorbent cloth to avoid moisture penetrating the floor.
-If you do need to use any detergents or floor cleaning products, always check the manufacturers’ instructions.
+If you spill any liquid, clean this up straight away with an absorbent cloth to avoid moisture penetrating the floor.
+If you do need to use any detergents or floor cleaning products, always check the manufacturer’s instructions.

-No, you will need to remove all the old carpet and the underlay before laying your new flooring.
+No, you will need to remove all carpet and underlay before laying your new flooring.

-No, carpet underlay is unsuitable for laying laminate, wood or luxury vinyl flooring over.
-It has too much give in it and so it will put undue stress on the joints.
+Carpet underlay is unsuitable for laying laminate, wood or luxury vinyl over as it has too much give in it so it will put undue stress on the joints.